seancraven/CDS_book/_sources/Chapter_SimpleTrans/SimpleTrans.md

 ```shell
 pip install simpletrans
 ```
-From with this done you local database must be populated.
+With this done you local database must be populated.
 This is done by running the main script:
 ```shell
 simpletrans -m
 ```